oasysokubo/Speech-interpretation-and-recognition/README.md

-**VR_System** - Voice recognition system using Sphinx4 library, able to understand and translate English speech into text and execute commands.
-Implements Natural Language Processing and Deep Learning and uses an acoustical modeling translation system.
+**VR_System** - Voice recognition system able to understand and translate English speech into text by using an acoustical modeling translation system.
 Implemented a voice synthesizer system for natural language feedback.

 Oasys Okubo